“How the heck do you do it?” I get asked this a lot.

 4. Eliminate distractions.
 I always need background noise when I work or need to focus.
 That is the perfect time to put on music to keep my energy high and flowing.
 But if you are the type that needs total silence to get anything done, then you need to create that environment for yourself somehow.

 Punching the hanging boxing bag in my garage whenever I was struggling with my adolescent emotions was THE PERFECT therapy for me.
 It was a work out for my mind and body.
-I would always feel so much happier afterwards.
+I would always feel so much happier afterward.
 I must also admit that I thrive in a class environment because I am super competitive.
 I said it.
 Proud of it.
-I love when other people push me to be better during my work out.
-I also love it because my brain is firing like crazy afterwards with great ideas that I usually need to write down to remember.
-You can’t beat that natural high you get from a great workout.
+I love when other people push me to be better at my work out.
+I also love it because my brain is firing like crazy afterward with great ideas that I usually need to write down to remember.
+You can’t beat that natural high you get a great workout.